matthieugomez/StringDistances.jl/README.md

 	compare(Winkler(Jaro()), "martha", "marhta")
 	#> 0.9611111111111111
 	```
-	The Winkler adjustment was originally defined for the Jaro distance but this package defines it for any string distance.
+	The Winkler adjustment was originally defined for the Jaro similarity score but this package defines it for any string distance.

 	```julia
 	compare(QGram(2), "william", "williams")